maria grazia chiuri debuts her dior haute couture | read | i-D

 Read: Meet the women behind Maria Grazia Chiuri's debut Dior collection.

-Explore: Ahead of the women's shows next, see our autumn/winter 17 men's coverage here.
+Explore: Ahead of the women's shows next, see our fall/winter 17 men's coverage here.

 Tierney Gearon for Dior